HealingNovember 17, 2024 · 6 min read

 Supporting Someone Else Through Gaslighting Recovery

-If you're reading this because someone you care about has experienced gaslighting, a few things to know:
+If you're reading this because someone you care about has experienced gaslighting:

 Don't push for decisions.
-Whether to leave, how to handle ongoing contact, what to do next — these decisions belong to them.
+Whether to leave, how to handle contact, what to do next belongs to them.
 Your role is support, not direction.

 Be consistent.
-The thing gaslighting destabilized is trust in consistent reality.
-Being a person who shows up reliably, who says what you mean, who doesn't revise your account of events, is itself a healing intervention.
+Gaslighting destabilized trust in consistent reality.
+Showing up reliably, saying what you mean, not revising your account of events, is itself a healing intervention.

 Stay patient.
-Recovery from gaslighting is slow and non-linear.
-The person may seem to take two steps back for every one forward.
-That's normal.
+Recovery is slow and non-linear.
+Two steps back for one forward is common.
 Stay in it.

 Related